alextim/tarutino-steppe/www/content/pages/nature-and-culture/nature-and-culture.en.md

   - title: Cultural heritage
     text: |
-      Tarutino lands are located in the very center of the historical and ethnographic region, known as “Budzhak” or “Southern Bessarabia” – the steppe part of the Danube-Dniester interfluve.
-Therefore, even in antiquity and later it was inhabited by many nationalities that left their mark on these lands, both in the form of historical objects and in the form of traditions, foundations and characteristics of local cuisine.
+      Tarutino lands are located in the very center of the historical and ethnographic region, known as "Budzhak" or "Southern Bessarabia" – the steppe part of the Danube-Dniester interfluve.
+Therefore, even in antiquity and later it was inhabited by many nationalities that left their mark on these lands, both in the form of historical objects and in the form of traditions and characteristics of local cuisine.

     items:
       - title: Region in antiquity
         text: |
-          This region has long been one of the ethnocultural «crossroads» of Europe.
+          This region has long been one of the ethnocultural "crossroads" of Europe.
 Here are the mounds indicating the presence of the Cimmerians, Scythians, Sarmatians, etc. Up to the Polovtsy, Pechenegs and Nogais.
-In the Middle Ages, the Budzhak lands belonged to many powers: Bulgaria, Kievan Rus, the Galicia-Volyn Principality, and Moldova.
+In the Middle Ages, the Budzhak lands belonged to many countries: Bulgaria, Kievan Rus, the Galicia-Volyn Principality, and Moldova.
 From the XV century they became part of the Ottoman Empire and were inhabited by Nogais – nomads of the Turkic and Mongolian world.
         image:
           src: ./images/borodinski-klad.jpg
           alt: Old silver and gold weapons found in Bessarabia.